amirgrunhaus/fpl_model/README.md

 - **master_team_list.csv & teams.csv**: team names and IDs (global and for each season).
 - **remaining_season.csv**: dataset with each player's remaining fixtures in the current season.

-**There's some extra data in the directory, however, the data specified above is the most relevant and what I use in the notebooks.*
+**There's some extra data in the directory, however, the data specified above is the most relevant and what I use in the notebooks above.*

 I'm currently working in new notebooks and will be updating the repository weekly.